Here, we’ll explore what is a cinquain poem, its history, different formats, and check out some famous examples of cinquain poetry.

 Crapsey’s fascination with life and death continues in her poem Youth.
 Here, Crapsey touches on the feelings she may have experienced in her youth–a sense of disbelief that one day, death would take her as it took others.
 Many can relate to the sense of invincibility that comes with youth.

 In this cinquain, again, Crapsey follows the standard American cinquain requirements–the poem follows iambic pentameter, adheres to the syllabic requirements of a cinquain, and does not have a rhyme scheme.
-If you are interested in learning more, learn the answer to the question stream of consciousness poetry.
+If you are interested in learning more about writing poetry, learn the answer to the question stream of consciousness poetry.

 Join over 15,000 writers today